PrakharGarg/StudySessions/GROUP2README.md

 1.)
 Implementation Contributions:
   - Prakhar Garg pg9228
-    Added functionality to the home screen to toggle between viewing all Study Sessions and the ones that the user has joined.
-Also allows users to join a session.
+    Worked on the Home Screen and Settings page functionality Setup Parse Backend
+    Implemented frontend UI
   - Elizabeth Haynes ejh2369
-    Popover functionality for adding a class.
-    Allows users to search for a session on the home screen.
+    Worked on the My Classes, Class History, and Add a Class pages Allows users to search for a session on the home screen and in the class histories
   - Nareen Inukoti ni975
-    Created the Study Session View.
+    Worked on the Create a Study Session, Upload a File, and Discussion Forum pages Implemented file sharing with Parse backend

 2.)
 Grading Level:
   - Same grade for all members

 3.)
 Differences
-  - Moved the group files to the Final build due to time constraints.
-We have also reconsidered adding a message chat for each study session due to technical difficulty.
+  - We were unable to connect with UT's system due to restricted access, so the app cannot reserve rooms or scrape UT's registrar for classes.
+  - We decided against having a feature for repeated study sessions, since we did not want to clutter the home screen with a huge list of repeated events.
+We also did not know how we would stop the event from repeating forever.
+  - We also decided not to implement social media integration as we wanted the app to be self-contained and have all of the event info located in the app itself.

 4.)
 Special Instructions
-  - Use Xcode 8 with Swift 3 Compiler
+  - Use Xcode 8.1 with Swift 3 Compiler
   - The first login may take a while due to Heroku instance "waking up"